 Foreign multinationals that wish to expand their activities to Norway must consider which kind of legal entity and corporate structure they should use.
 The choice may have impact on the success in doing business in Norway as well as a multitude of legal and compliance implications.

 Non-Norwegian enterprises doing business in Norway will find that the basic Norwegian compliance obligations are rather burdensome.
 Failure to comply commonly may results in severe sanctions.
 As always, it is better to do the right things from the beginning than to tidy up afterwards.

 Foreign enterprises that direct their business towards the Norwegian market will at some point face Norwegian VAT regulations and must know how to act.
 Learning the basics of Norwegian VAT regulations enables you to get the VAT deductions you are entitled to and can also help you to avoid expensive mistakes.

 Enterprises doing business in Norway are not entitled to deduct input VAT for their acquisitions until the enterprise is formally registered for VAT.
 An ordinary registration can, as a main rule, only take place after a Norwegian turnover is documented.
 In the stage of starting up the Norwegian division, this delay can be both unpractical and offer a significant liquidity disadvantage.

 Anyone that conduct business activities in Norway is liable to register the company with the Norwegian authorities.
 This also applies even though the activities are not performed by the company itself, i.e. if the entire assignment is contracted out to subcontracts.

-In many cases it is difficult to establish whether a foreign company must register for VAT in Norway.
-Is there a sufficiently strong connection between your business and Norway to trigger registration obligations?
+It is often difficult to establish whether a foreign company must register for VAT in Norway.
+Does your company have a sufficiantly strong connection to Norway to trigger registration obligations?